projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

      #.
 Unmount all the ``/dev/sdc`` partitions and burn the image onto the USB drive::

         $ umount /dev/sdc* 2>/dev/null
-        $ sudo dd if=./clear-31670-live-server.iso of=/dev/sdc oflag=sync status=progress bs=4M
+        $ sudo dd if=./clear-32680-live-server.iso of=/dev/sdc oflag=sync status=progress bs=4M

   #.
-Plug in the USB drive to the KBL NUC and boot from USB.
+Plug in the USB drive to the WHL NUC and boot from USB.
   #.
 Launch the Clear Linux OS installer boot menu.
   #.
 With Clear Linux OS highlighted, select :kbd:`Enter`.
   #.
 Log in with your root account and new password.